szana8/laraflow/README.md

 After Laravel 5.5 you don't need to manually add the service provider to the config/app.php.
 You can find a sample test project with this package in here: https://github.com/szana8/laravel-workflow-package

+### Configuration file

+After the installation you have to publish a configuration file, which contains a lot of necessary data for the package.

+```
+php artisan vendor:publish --provider="szana8\Laraflow\LaraflowServiceProvider"
+```

 #### Configuration array

 You need a configuration array before you use the Laraflow workflow.
 If you want to try the package you can generate an example configuration file with the following command.

-```
-php artisan vendor:publish --provider="szana8\Laraflow\LaraflowServiceProvider"
-```

 This configuration contains a sample workflow.
 Every step has a text which you can use to display them.
 All of the other necessary attributes has to be add to the extra array.